How to Choose a Christmas Tree

 coffee and doughnuts at a warming hut are included in the price.
 Some firms

-also can be found at retail outlets, though prices are usually higher as
+can be found at retail outlets, though prices are usually higher as someone else

-someone else has provided the labor and transportation.
-Shop early for a
+has provided the labor and transportation.
+Shop early for a wider selection of

 How can you easily check for freshness?